koeeenig/BlazeKit/README.md

-# BlazeKit - A MEta-Framework for Blazor .NET
+# BlazeKit - A Meta-Framework for Blazor .NET

 **⚠️ BlazeKit is work in progress**